As a lifelong metro Atlanta resident, I’ve always felt that the natural beauty of the state of Georgia is vastly underrated.

 16. See 4 States From Brasstown Bald

 Brasstown Bald is Georgia’s highest mountain, towering at 4,784 feet above sea level.
-It’s also arguably the best place in the state to get a view of fall colors at their most radiant.
+It’s also arguably the best place in the state to get a view of fall colors in the North Georgia Mountains at their most radiant.

 The “Bald” refers to the unparalleled, unobstructed 360-degree view visitors get from the top, where you can see four states (Georgia, North Carolina, South Carolina, and Tennessee) simply by turning your head.